Chart Color Schemes

 The latest Census data sees Kadina placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Kadina's cultural diversity was found to be below average, with 92.5% of its population being citizens and 98.1% speaking English only at home.
-Born in Australia, 92.6% of Kadina's residents were Australian-born.
-Christianity is the predominant religion in Kadina, accounting for 41.7% of the population, compared to 48.3% across the Rest of SA.
+Kadina's cultural diversity was found to be below average, with 92.5% of its population being Australian citizens, 92.6% born in Australia, and 98.1% speaking English only at home.
+The dominant religion in Kadina is Christianity, comprising 41.7% of the population, compared to 48.3% across the Rest of SA.
+Regarding ancestry (country of birth of parents), the top three groups represented in Kadina are Australian (37.5%), English (34.2%), and German (6.5%).

 Frequently Asked Questions - Diversity